awsdocs/amazon-aurora-user-guide/doc_source/USER_LogAccess.Concepts.PostgreSQL.md

 + Fatal server errors
 + Deadlocks

-To identify application issues, you can use the preceding error messages\.
+To identify application issues, you can look for query failures, login failures, deadlocks, and fatal server errors in the log\.
 For example, if you converted a legacy application from Oracle to Aurora PostgreSQL, some queries may not convert correctly\.
 These incorrectly formatted queries generate error messages in the logs, which you can use to identify the problematic code\.

-You can modify PostgreSQL logging parameters to capture additional information, including the following:
+You can modify PostgreSQL logging parameters to capture additional information based on the following categories:
 + Connections and disconnections
 + Checkpoints
 + Schema modification queries